Dog Food Nutrition

 What Happens if you Feed a Puppy Adult Dog Food?

-If you have a large-breed puppy, you should look for a formula that states it is made for puppies that will weigh more than 70 pounds as a mature adult.
+For large-breed puppies, look for a formula that states it is made for puppies that will weigh more than 70 pounds as a mature adult, and smaller-breed puppies for those that will weigh less than 70 pounds as adults.

 Final Thoughts